Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Introduction

 \section{\uppercase{Introduction}}

-As large language models (LLMs) are increasingly deployed as production inference services, a key optimization has become standard practice: caching key--value (KV) tensors in GPU memory so that requests sharing a common prompt prefix need not recompute them.
-Because the cached blocks are stored as a single physical copy and shared across all referencing requests, a single corruption event---such as a hardware-induced bit flip---silently affects every request that reads the block.
+As large language models (LLMs) are increasingly deployed as production inference services, caching key--value (KV) tensors in GPU memory---so that requests sharing a common prompt prefix need not recompute them---has become standard practice.
+Because these cached blocks exist as a single physical copy shared across all referencing requests, one corruption event, such as a hardware-induced bit flip, silently affects every request that reads the block.
 Yet no integrity mechanism (e.g., checksums or ECC) guards this shared data.

-The most widely deployed implementation of this optimization is \emph{Prefix Caching} in vLLM~\cite{kwon2023pagedattention}, the \emph{de facto} standard for open-source LLM serving.
+The most widely deployed implementation is \emph{Prefix Caching} in vLLM~\cite{kwon2023pagedattention}, the \emph{de facto} standard for open-source LLM serving.
 When many requests share an identical prompt prefix (e.g., a system prompt or few-shot examples), vLLM computes the corresponding KV blocks once and reuses them for all subsequent requests.
-We refer to these shared blocks as \emph{prefix blocks} (defined precisely in \cref{sec:bg-vllm}).
-Prefix Caching has been enabled by default since vLLM v0.6.0, making prefix blocks a pervasive component of production serving.
+We call these shared blocks \emph{prefix blocks} (defined precisely in \cref{sec:bg-vllm}).
+Enabled by default since vLLM v0.6.0, Prefix Caching makes prefix blocks a pervasive component of production serving.

-If a bit flip reaches a prefix block, the design of Prefix Caching and the structure of BF16 encoding give rise to three properties that distinguish prefix-block corruption from weight corruption.
-First, \emph{silent divergence}: the BF16 floating-point encoding~(\cref{sec:bg-bf16}) ensures that most bit positions produce only small perturbations.
-The resulting outputs remain coherent but differ from the original, making them undetectable without a clean baseline.
+If a bit flip reaches a prefix block, Prefix Caching's design and the structure of BF16 encoding give rise to three properties that distinguish prefix-block corruption from weight corruption.
+First, \emph{silent divergence}: the BF16 encoding~(\cref{sec:bg-bf16}) makes most bit positions produce only small perturbations, so outputs remain coherent but differ from the original---undetectable without a clean baseline.
 Second, \emph{selective propagation}: corruption is confined to requests sharing the targeted prefix; co-located workloads remain unaffected.
-Third, \emph{persistent accumulation}: corrupted blocks are never invalidated during normal operation, so cumulative damage grows linearly with subsequent requests throughout the block's \emph{residency} (i.e., the duration it remains cached before eviction).
+Third, \emph{persistent accumulation}: corrupted blocks are never invalidated during normal operation, so cumulative damage grows linearly with subsequent requests throughout the block's \emph{residency} (the duration it remains cached before eviction).
 Together, these properties constitute a threat profile qualitatively distinct from that of weight corruption.